coniadev/chuck/docs/contributing.md

     GRANT ALL ON chuck_test_db.* TO chuck_test_user@localhost;
 ```

+These default credentials can be overwritten using the following environment variables:

+    DB_HOST
+    DB_NAME
+    DB_USER
+    DB_PASSWORD

 ### Temporary files

 Running the test suite will create some temporary files.
 We try to clean them up, but in
 case of failing tests they might remain in the file system:

 * TODO: list them